 That has two meanings.

 See the points above.

 Many will disagree with you, disapprove of you, and feel rubbed the wrong way by you.
 There will be some who dislike you for no particular reason.

 I tutored accounting students for community service in college.
 A friend later told me that some guy asked about me.
 He said the guy told him that he didn’t know what it was about me, but he just didn’t like me.

 I have no idea why.
 Nor do I have any idea why my friend found that so amusing.

 There I was, teaching people accounting for free, helping them pass their college classes, and that guy didn’t like me and didn’t know why.

-It is certain we’ll be rejected sooner or later.
+It is certain that you’ll be rejected sooner or later.
 Maybe sooner.
 Certainly more than once.

 Don’t be scared.
 Download the free eBook version of my October posts about Fear!

 The second meaning of “Rejection is Certainty” is that now you know.
-No more uncertainty.
+There is no more uncertainty.